Periodic table of topological insulators and topological superconductors: Classification of invariants

 The strong topological invariants of a many-band system in $d$ dimensions can be labeled by the elements of the $d$-th homotopy group of the symmetric space.
 These groups are displayed in this table, called the periodic table of topological insulators:

 There may also exist weak topological invariants (associated to the fact that the suspension of the Brillouin zone is in fact equivalent to a $d+1$ sphere wedged with lower-dimensional spheres), which are not included in this table.
 Furthermore, the table assumes the limit of an infinite number of bands, i.e. involves $N \times N$ Hamiltonians for $N \to \infty$.

 The table also is periodic in the sense that the group of invariants in $d$ dimensions is the same as the group of invariants in $d+8$ dimensions.
-In the case of no antiunitary symmetries, the invariant groups are periodic in dimension by 2.
+In the case of no anti-unitary symmetries, the invariant groups are periodic in dimension by 2.

-For nontrivial symmetry classes, the actual invariant can be defined by one of the following integrals over all or part of the Brillouin zone: the Chern number, the Wess Zumino winding number, the Chern–Simons invariant, the Fu–Kane invariant.
+For nontrivial symmetry classes, the actual invariant can be defined by one of the following integrals over all or part of the Brillouin zone: the Chern number, the Wess-Zumino winding number, the Chern–Simons invariant, the Fu–Kane invariant.

-Dimensional reduction and Bott Clock
+Dimensional reduction and Bott clock

 The periodic table also displays a peculiar property: the invariant groups in $d$ dimensions are identical to those in $d-1$ dimensions but in a different symmetry class.
 Among the complex symmetry classes, the invariant group for A in $d$ dimensions is the same as that for AIII in $d-1$ dimensions, and vice versa.
 One can also imagine arranging each of the eight real symmetry classes on the Cartesian plane such that the $x$ coordinate is $T^2$ if time reversal symmetry is present and $0$ if it is absent, and the $y$ coordinate is $C^2$ if particle hole symmetry is present and $0$ if it is absent.
 Then the invariant group in $d$ dimensions for a certain real symmetry class is the same as the invariant group in $d-1$ dimensions for the symmetry class directly one space clockwise.
-This phenomenon was termed the "Bott Clock" by Alexei Kitaev, in reference to the Bott periodicity theorem.
+This phenomenon was termed the Bott clock by Alexei Kitaev, in reference to the Bott periodicity theorem.